 The great thing about both sets is they are packaged to enable easy accountability and management.

 First, each group has their own box.
 All you need to do is label each box to keep track of which group is responsible for which kit!

 Then look inside at the careful layout.
 Each Cubelet has its own designated spot within the box!
 All you’ll need to do is write the name of each Cubelet in its cubby.

 Now you can quickly scan each box to make sure all Cubelets are accounted for and you’ll know which group to follow-up with as needed.

 The Curiosity Set v. the Discovery Set

 What are your goals for your students?
 The Discovery and Curiosity Sets each have a niche that they best fit.

 The Curiosity Set, on the other hand, encourages students to develop their understanding of computer science using Tactile Coding.
-The Curiosity Set also enables students to participate in almost every lesson plan and Activity Card as well as code with the Cubelets App and Cubelets Blockly.
-In addition, students will be able to create more traditional steering robots like the maze-solver we referenced in a recent blog post.
+The Curiosity Set also enables students to participate in almost every lesson plan and Activity Card as well as code with the Cubelets App and Cubelets Console.
+In addition, students will be able to create more traditional steering robots like the maze-solver.

 You may already have some Cubelets and it might be time to expand your robot building options.
 The Curiosity Set and Discovery Set make great expansions to Cubelets collections.
 It’s easy to add one or two student groups if your class size explodes.
 (When I was teaching, I had 25 students one year, and then 33 the next!
 We needed at least 2 extra student groups for every single resource all year long, and when class sizes decreased, the school had an ample collection of replacement parts and extra consumables to last several more years.)